 STRUCTURAL DETAILS

 Structure Type: Double Storey

 Orientation: East

-Areas Inspected: Attached Garage, Bathroom, Bedroom 1, Bedroom 2, Bedroom 3, Bedroom 4, Casual Room, Dining Room, Ensuite, Family Room, Fences and Gates, Hallway, Kitchen, Laundry, Lounge Room, Roof Void, Subfloor Areas NOT Inspected: No inspection was made, and no report is submitted, of inaccessible areas.
+Areas Inspected: Attached Garage, Bathroom, Bedroom 1, Bedroom 2, Bedroom 3, Dining Room, Fences and Gates, Hallway, Kitchen, Laundry, Lounge Room, Roof Void Areas NOT Inspected: No inspection was made, and no report is submitted, of inaccessible areas.
 These include, but may not be limited to, cavity walls, concealed frame timbers, eaves, flat roofs, fully enclosed patios subfloors, soil concealed by concrete floors, fireplace hearths, wall linings, landscaping, rubbish, floor coverings, furniture, pictures, appliances, stored items, insulation, hollow blocks/posts, etc.

 Furnished: Yes.
 Furnished properties: Where a property is furnished at the time of the inspection the furnishings and stored goods may be concealing evidence of Timber Pest Activity.
 This evidence may only be revealed when the property is vacated.
 A further inspection of the vacant property is strongly recommended in this case.

-Foundations: Brick Piers, Slab on Ground
+Foundations: Slab on Ground

-Exterior Walls: Brick Veneer
+Exterior Walls: Brick Veneer, Full Brick

-Roof Structure/s: Pitched with Cathedral Areas
+Roof Structure/s: Pitched Roof

-Roof Covering/s: Terracotta tile
+Roof Covering/s: Metal

-Flooring: Concrete Slab, Tongue and Groove Strip
+Flooring: Concrete Slab